AXV-International/English/XII SMK/Semester Ganjil/Asking and Offering Help/README.md

 # Asking and Offering Help

-## Explanation
+## Explanation of Asking and Offering Help
-Asking and giving for help adalah `common expression untuk menawarkan dan memninta bantuan pada orang lain`.
+- Asking and giving for help adalah `common expression untuk menawarkan dan memninta bantuan pada orang lain`.

 ## Example of Expression Asking for Help
 1. Asking for help
    1. Formal